benmiller314/cdm2022spring/projects.md

 ## Soundscape Narrative

 For the first project, you will arrange layers of sound to project a sense of place, and of things happening in that place.
 The genre of the narrative you convey is open: it could be documentary, fictional, even science-fictional.
 (The title you choose will help steer listeners' expectations, and thus their perceptions.)
+See the [assignment prompt](https://github.com/benmiller314/soundscape{{site.course.slugterm}}) for more details.

 *(h/t to Kelsey Cameron for this assignment.)*